sabbir-hossen66/product-analysis-website/README.md

-# Getting Started with Create React App
+# Exclusive Chair Analysis

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Productive Chair](https://assingment-9-chair-project-163571.netlify.app/).

-## Available Scripts
+## project setup and written the code  push on the github

 In the project directory, you can run: